Graphic Design: Typography Summer Intensive

 Each participant will work on an individual typography project that develops their personal interests.
 At the end of course there will be a final presentation in the studios, followed by a drinks reception with RCA tutors.

-The Visual Communication Programme has a wide variety of typographic expertise within its teaching cohort: from letterpress to coding, non-Latin typography to generative type, designing fonts to the history of type.
-With this array of expertise, the Summer School offers the opportunity to study with RCA staff and external practitioners, many of them leaders in the field.
+The Visual Communication programme has a wide variety of typographic expertise within its teaching cohort: from letterpress to coding, non-Latin typography to generative type, designing fonts to the history of type.
+With this array of expertise, the Summer Intensive offers the opportunity to study with RCA staff and external practitioners, many of them leaders in the field.

 How will I learn?